COLLECTOR OF HEARTS AND RECORDS

 Vinyl is the real deal.
 I’ve always felt like, until you buy the vinyl record, you don’t really own the album.
 And it’s not just me or a little pet thing or some kind of retro romantic thing from the past.
 It is still alive. -– Jack White of the White Stripes

 My record collection tells the story of my life better than I could in words.
 Records are a moment in time and act as documentation of who I am.
-My collection displays a wide array of bands with which I was obsessed, genre rabbit holes I fell down like UK ’82 punk, tours I went on with my bands or others, relics from my travels, gifts from friends and lovers, and so many aurally-triggered memories.
-If there’s a single with which I become obsessed then I had to track down the 7” or 45 and make it part of my collection.
+My collection displays a wide array of bands with which I was obsessed, genre rabbit holes I fell down like UK ’82 punk, tours I went on with others, relics from my travels, gifts from friends and lovers, and so many aurally-triggered memories.
+If there is a single with which I become obsessed with, then I had to track down the 7” or 45 and make it part of my collection.
 Once I get that uncontrollable urge, whether it’s a noisy punk song or a polished pop hit like Berlin’s The Metro, I have to track it down and make it mine.

-When I moved from Brooklyn to San Francisco to work at a music magazine I chose to drive cross-country because the thought of shipping my records filled me with dread (as does trusting the postal service in general).
-What if they got damaged, lost, or stolen?
-So over the span of five days, I drove across America with my rental SUV filled with black clothing, leather, and vinyl records.
-I am hopelessly devoted to my records!
 My materialistic priorities in life are pretty obvious by now but I will say that I tend to give away books.
 If you’ve ever moved with a serious vinyl record collection then you know that it is a real pain to move them as they are fragile and heavy.
 I’ve even had nightmares about fires and have woken up in a state of panic trying to decide which records to grab.
 Basically, my collection owns my heart.
 I have an emotional investment in my vinyl even though it’s not ideal being so attached to material items.
 I find a deep solace in hanging out with my collection.
 I love being able to put on a record, look at the album art, read the lyrics if there’s an insert, and feel that visceral connection.
 It makes it worth the hassle.

 Sometimes people question my love of vinyl as archaic and obsolete and try and point out that it is not a good medium for sound quality.
-In response, I really like this John Peel quote about the superiority of vinyl records, “Somebody was trying to tell me that CDs are better than vinyl because they don’t have any surface noise.
+In response, I really like this John Peel quote about the superiority of vinyl records: “Somebody was trying to tell me that CDs are better than vinyl because they don’t have any surface noise.
 I said, 'Listen, mate, life has surface noise.'”
 My thoughts exactly, John!
 How I feel about the analog sound of vinyl records is how I feel about life.
 I’ll take a first pressing in VG+ condition or better over a digitally remastered MP3 or CD any day.
 All quotes aside, I am a big fan of John Peel for his support of early punk in the late 1970s in Britain and his insight into music.
 He had his finger on the pulse on many underground music movements and gave so many incredible bands a platform to reach out of the underground.
 I definitely own many “Peel Sessions” of my favorite bands from the 70s and 80s (recordings of bands from his show on BBC Radio) on vinyl.

 Sometimes I feel I was born too late like I’m not of this generation.
 I have a landline, I don’t own a television, I read books, and I have my modest record collection.
 I’m also not on Facebook and I won’t ride a motorcycle or drive a car that I can’t work on myself or have someone explain to me what they are doing in a comprehensible manner.
 And yes, I drive a stick shift.
 I also abhor GPS when driving locally.
-I am a firm believer one should know their way around their own city or town.
+I am a firm believer that one should know their way around their own city or town.
 Does this jumbled list of anti-millennial proclivities make me a Luddite?
 Or maybe just a hipster (gag me)…whatever, I’m not looking for cool points because I’ve been like this my whole life.

-My vinyl obsession even led me to have a record label of my very own for a few years where I distributed internationally.
-When I decided to end this time-consuming project after ten 7” and flexi releases I had very little inventory to purge and sold it easily.
-That obsession wrapped up very nicely and it’s another dream that I got to make a reality.
 My desire for the tangible and tactile is not a new desire for this lady.
 I guess we both share this passion if you’re reading this.
 Many of you have driven hours or flown me to you in order to experience Ramona in the flesh.
 There’s nothing like feeling what you desire in one’s hands, especially when it makes you feel so good.

 Your Mistress,